piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 <div align = "center">

 #### Model Selection</div><br>
-The selection of the AR and ARMA models was influenced by time series nature of the datasets used and the task of building a forecasting model.
-Naturally, these models were the first to come to mind for approaching the research question.
+The decision to implement the AR and ARMA models was influenced by time series nature of the datasets used as well as the mission of building a forecasting model.
+Naturally, they are suitable for modeling the data and approaching the research question.

 <br>From the original problem statement: